ImpulseAdventure/GUIslice-Builder/README.md

 [GUIslice Builder - Documentation](https://github.com/ImpulseAdventure/GUIslice/wiki/GUIslice-Builder)

 ### Builder Contents
-Note that the Builder executables and User Guide are attached to the latest GUIslice API Repository [Release Notes](https://github.com/ImpulseAdventure/GUIslice/releases):
+Note that the Builder executables and User Guide are attached to the latest GUIslice Builder Repository [Release Notes](https://github.com/ImpulseAdventure/GUIslice-Builder/releases):

 ### Builder Source Code
-The Builder source code is located in this repository [ImpulseAdventure/GUIslice-Builder-source](https://github.com/ImpulseAdventure/GUIslice-Builder-source)
+The Builder source code is located in this repository [ImpulseAdventure/GUIslice-Builder](https://github.com/ImpulseAdventure/GUIslice-Builder)
 - Build instructions can be found in `BUILD.txt`

 ### Brief Overview